 Health, Welfare, and Retirement Benefits.
 Our NEOs are eligible to participate in health and welfare benefit programs that are generally available to all salaried, full-time employees, as determined by, and subject to, the laws of the country of their employment.
 Additionally, the 401(k) Plan is a tax-qualified 401(k) savings plan that, subject to Internal Revenue Service limits, allows U.S. employees to contribute a portion of their cash compensation on a pre-tax basis to an account that is eligible to receive matching contributions.
 We match employee contributions at a rate of 100% of the amount of compensation deferred by each participant, up to a maximum matching contribution of \$10,000 per year.
-All of the NEOs participate in the 401(k) Plan except for Mr. Rutten, who lives and works in Singapore, and Mr. Shin, who participates in the Korean DC Plan.
+All of the NEOs participate in the 401(k) Plan except for Mr. Rutten, who lives and works in Singapore.